NyteshadeXT/PF2e-Vault/9) Completed Adventures/2H - Slaark's Crown (D220).md

 > [!note]+ Read Aloud
 > Numerous wolf prints run through and around these ramshackle wooden lean-tos, with one set of prints noticeably larger than the others.
 A half-eaten deer lies on bloodstained soil nearby.

-The number of stables indicates that Slaark commands more goblins than those present in [[2H - Slaark's Crown (D220) C#Area 2 - Yard]].
+The number of stables indicates that Slaark commands more goblins than those present in [[#Area 2 - Yard]].

 # Area 4 - Storage Hut
 This simple outbuilding is used for storage.